Summer in England and the UK: What to expect

 Heading to England or the United Kingdom in summer?
 Dive into this guide on what to expect, from the weather to the crowds.

-When Is Summer in England and the UK?
+When is summer in England and the UK?

 Temperatures

 England’s hottest day on record was 19 July 2022 at Heathrow Airport.
-While the English complain most of the year that it’s cold or miserable, in summer, they complain that they ‘like it hot, but not this hot.’
+While the English complain most of the year that it’s cold or miserable, in summer, they complain they ‘like it hot, but not this hot.’
 Be aware that most homes do not have air conditioning and are mainly designed to trap heat, so make plans to be outside in the shade on the hottest days!

 Rain